emrysambrosius/hello-world/README.md

 # hello-world
-this is the first try
+this is from the tutorial....

+GitHub rocks!